MengyuWu/ADB-HW2/README.txt

-The summary (stored in a TreeMap) is created for each category node C that is visited while classifying database D. For each query q associated with the category C, the BingSearch class queries Bing for the top 4 webpages for this query, where each query is a page in database D. The samples TreeSet contains the URLs
+The summary (stored in a TreeMap) is created for each category node C that is visited while classifying database D. For each query q associated with the category C, the BingSearch class queries Bing for the top 4 webpages for this query, where each query is a page in database D.

-The summary is constructed in the BingSearch class, which goes through the top 4 web results for a probe, extracts the set of words in the result docs, and takes a count of each word in the word set.
-The contentSummary class will ignore any duplicate URLs in these top 4 web results.
+The summary is added to in the BingSearch class's contentSummary method, which goes through the top 4 web results for a probe, extracts the set of words in the result docs, and takes a count of each word in the word set.

-The content summary
+The samples set will only accept new URLs, hence duplicate URLs for a category will be ignored.

+For each category a database is classified under (not including level 2 categories), a content summary is created and output to a text file titled Category-siteName.txt, where each line of the file contains a word in the document sample for the category and its document frequency (the count stored in the summary TreeMap), or number of docs in the sample that contain that word.
+Additionally, the specifications in Part 2b) are met by .....

 The samples and summary are cleared after outputting the summary in preparation for the next category level.

-For each category, a database is classified under (not including level 2 categories), a content summary is created and output to a text file titled Category-siteName.txt, where the contents of the file is based on all docs retrived by same-level queries plus all the docs retrieved by ,,,,,,

 Classification/getWordsLynx.java is almost identical to the one included in the assignment instructions, and the functionality is identical to what was